-PROPOSAL 8-ADVISORY RESOLUTION ON DIRECTORS' REMUNERATION REPORT
+PROPOSAL 7-ADVISORY RESOLUTION ON DIRECTORS' REMUNERATION REPORT

-The Board considers that appropriate remuneration of directors plays a vital part in helping to achieve the Company's overall objectives, and, accordingly, and in compliance with the Act, we are providing shareholders with the opportunity to vote on an advisory resolution approving the directors' remuneration report included in our Annual Report (other than the part containing the directors' remuneration policy).
+The Board considers that appropriate remuneration of directors plays a vital part in helping to achieve the Company's overall objectives, and, accordingly, and in compliance with the Act, we are providing shareholders with the opportunity to vote on an advisory resolution approving the directors' remuneration report included in our Annual Report.

-This proposal is similar to Proposal 6 regarding the compensation of our named executive officers in 2013 and complementary to Proposal 7 regarding our remuneration policy.
+This proposal is similar to Proposal 6 regarding the compensation of our named executive officers presented to our shareholders in 2014.
 However, the directors' remuneration report is concerned solely with the remuneration of our executive and non-executive directors and is required under the Act.

-At the 2013 annual general meeting of Aon plc, we provided shareholders with the opportunity to vote on an advisory resolution regarding the directors' remuneration report presented at the 2013 annual general meeting, and shareholders approved the proposal by a large majority, with more than 92% of the votes cast in favor.
+At the 2014 annual general meeting of Aon plc, we provided shareholders with the opportunity to vote on a binding resolution on the directors' remuneration policy and an advisory resolution regarding the directors' remuneration report presented at the 2014 annual general meeting.
+Shareholders approved both the directors' remuneration policy and the directors' remuneration report by a large majority, with more than 95% of the votes cast voted in favor of each proposal.